 Second, the observations were perturbed independently with a Gaussian noise of 10% of the respective root mean square value of surface heat flux and surface velocities.
-The estimation of uncertainties on absolute plate motion models involves estimation of both uncertainties in relative plate motion and on the absolute reference frame (Müller and Wessel, 2015).
+The estimation of uncertainties on absolute plate motion models involves esti-

+- 5 mation of both uncertainties in relative plate motion and on the absolute reference frame (Müller and Wessel, 2015).
 The main source of information on the motion of plates comes from the map of seafloor magnetic anomalies.
-Hellinger (1981) developed cently, Seton et al. (2014) built an open source community database.
+Hellinger (1981) developed a method to compute relative motion of plates and associated uncertainties inferred from magnetic anomaly identifications.
+Recently, Seton et al. (2014) built an open source community database.
 It gathers seafloor magnetic anomaly identifications, and estimation with Hellinger (1981) method of plates relative motion and associated uncertainties.
-This database could be used in the future as a basis to automatically produce global plate motion histories and assess their uncertainties.
+This database could be used in - 10 the future as a basis to automatically produce global plate motion histories and assess their uncertainties.
 To our knowledge, this has not been done so far at a global scale.
-On a regional scale and for recent time (5 to 20 Myr), Iaffaldano et al. (2012)

-35 a method to compute relative motion of plates and associated uncertainties inferred from magnetic anomaly identifications.
-Re-

-- 5 applied the trans-dimensional hierarchical Bayesian method to reduce noise in finite rotation data and produce time series of high resolution plate relative motions.
+On a regional scale and for recent time (5 to 20 Myr), Iaffaldano et al. (2012) applied the trans-dimensional hierarchical Bayesian method to reduce noise in finite rotation data and produce time series of high resolution plate relative motions.
 More recently, Iaffaldano and Bunge (2015) applied this technique to the relative motion of the pacific plate with North America for the last 75 Myr.
-The uncertainties on relative plates velocities ranges from 5 to 40% of the root mean square surface velocity.
+The uncertainties on relative plates velocities ranges from 5 to 40% - 15 of the root mean square surface velocity.
 As we go further back in time, the quantification of relative plate motion uncertainties becomes hazardous: most of the seafloor created before 150 Myr has been destroyed by subduction.
-These plate tectonic - 10 reconstructions involve interpretation of different types of data, with a limited spatial coverage and relies heavily on human expertise.
+These plate tectonic reconstructions involve interpretation of different types of data, with a limited spatial coverage and relies heavily on human expertise.
 For these epochs, maintaining very high uncertainties on the regions where few data supports the reconstructions would be a solution.

-6 Conclusions
+20 6 Conclusions

 We applied the ensemble Kalman filter algorithm to the reconstruction of mantle circulation through time.
-We chose a formu-15 lation with covariance inflation and localization to minimize the effect of sampling errors in the estimation of the forecast error covariance matrix.
+We chose a formulation with covariance inflation and localization to minimize the effect of sampling errors in the estimation of the forecast error covariance matrix.
 Synthetic "twin" experiments with different evolutions and for different parameters allowed us to assess the efficiency of the algorithm and to determine the optimal parameters for the assimilation.